-A Functional Servicing Report was prepared by UrbanTech in support of the application.
-The report proposes an interim municipal servicing scheme that demonstrates the viability of storm drainage, sanitary sewers and water supply servicing for the proposed development.
-Staff have reviewed the FSR and require further refinements to the study to better understand both the interim and permanent servicing solution for the site and the broader tertiary plan area.
-Staff are recommending that the completion of an updated FSR be a requirement of the Lifting of the H application so that additional details can be assessed by the City of Brampton, Region of Peel and Credit Valley Conservation Authority.
+A Functional Servicing Report was prepared by OdanDeTech. in support of the application.
+The report proposes a municipal servicing scheme that demonstrates the viability of storm drainage, sanitary and water supply servicing for the proposed development.
+Staff have reviewed the FSR and require further information with regards to interim and permanent servicing for the proposed development and future development of the Tertiary Plan Area.
+As such staff are recommending approval of the application with the FSR being placed within the holding provision and being required prior to lifting of the Hold.